dlaskalab/bench-xecg/README.md

 # bench-xecg
-Official repository of "Advancing ECG representation learning via standardised benchmarking"
+Official repository of "BenchECG and xECG: a benchmark and baseline for ECG foundation models"

 ## Coming soon